pereznetworks/TD-Project9/project9-gallery-app/README.md

                    ... meaning anyone can view them by...

-                   inspecting your app's react code in chrome's nodejs inspector
+                   inspecting your app's react code in chrome's react inspector

          So, the solution to this is very advanced